dma-graveyard/AisCoverageViewer/README.md

-# e-Navigation Shore Display ESD #
+# AIS Coverage Viewer #

 ## Introduction ##

-ESD (e-Navigation Shore Display) is an VST application for demonstrating possible e-Navigation services.
+The AIS Coverage Viewer is a stand-alone application used for analyizing AIS data and determining the strength of the signal in a given area

 The application is in Java and uses OpenMap(tm) for presenting geospatial information, and as a JavaBeans(tm) component framework.